terodox/terodox.tech/content/posts/2019-12-01--stencil-js-part-3/index.md

 ## The @Method decorator

 This might sound odd, but don't use this if at all possible.
 Using publicly facing methods will be much more challenging for a consumer then a prop/attribute.
+It also breaks traditional models for how frameworks will interact with your component.
 They are available if you cannot find a way to work with a prop/attribute effectively.

 Now let's talk about how they actually work!